syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

-_Note: Dynamic is not supported in Silverlight hence it is not supported by SfDataGrid also._
+> Note: Dynamic is not supported in Silverlight hence it is not supported by SfDataGrid also.

 The following code example illustrates the dynamic object data creation.

 {% highlight C# %}

-[C#]